Scrotal lumps

 Genital warts usually appear as one or a group of small, raised bumps on the scrotum, on the shaft or tip of the penis, and in or around the anus.
 Genital warts range in colour and size and may be rounded or flat, smooth or rough.
 They don’t usually don’t cause any additional symptoms, but they can itch in some people.
 Genital warts are easily between people through skin-to-skin contact.

-What is the treatment for genital warts?
+What treatments are there for genital warts?

 Genital warts can be frozen, ‘burned’ or cut off by your doctor.
-There are some medications that can be applied directly to warts that may help them go away.
+There are some medications that can be applied directly to wart s that may help them go away.

 Genital warts are caused by human papillomavirus and there is a vaccine available to prevent infection by the types of human papillomavirus most associated with disease in humans.
 The vaccination doesn’t treat an existing infection, so it must be given before you’re exposed to the virus to be effective.

-Learn more about genital warts here
+Learn more about genital warts here.

 Molluscum contagiosum